Privacy and Cookies Policy

 - To help ensure you are provided with correct and useful information during your visit to our website

-- To collect data which allows us to improve our services based on your purchases and website usage
+- To collect data which allows us to improve our content and services based on your purchases, website usage and email interaction

 6.3 Cookies in use